 Rare form of hair loss often misdiagnosed: a rare form of extreme hair loss called "Atrichia with papular lesions" (APL) is often misdiagnosed as alopecia totalis.
-Researchers estimate that about 1 per 100 diagnoses of alopecia...read more »
+Researchers estimate that about 1 per...read more »

 Read about other experiences, ask a question about Monilethrix, or answer someone else's question, on our message boards:

 Monilethrix is listed as a "rare disease" by the Office of

 Rare Diseases (ORD) of the National Institutes of Health

 (NIH).
 This means that Monilethrix, or a subtype of Monilethrix,

 affects less than 200,000 people in the US population.